zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_results.md

 ## *Initial Critical* Core Results

-The first set of results for this model deal with the *htr-10-critical.i* input file which is the initial criticality benchmark.
-Table 1 summarizes the results of Griffin using tensor diffusion coefficients (TDC) and super homogenization (SPH) compared against MCNP and Serpent using ENDFB-VI and Serpent using ENDFB-VII.r1.
+The first set of results for this model deal with the *htr-10-critical.i* input file which is the initial criticality benchmark. [critical_eigen_values] summarizes the results of Griffin using tensor diffusion coefficients (TDC) and super homogenization (SPH) compared against MCNP and Serpent using ENDFB-VI and Serpent using ENDFB-VII.r1.
 As can be seen in the table below, Griffin matches with the accepted Serpent solution very well.

-!table id=critical_eigven_values caption=Eigenvalues computed with different codes for the initial critical configuration.
+!table id=critical_eigen_values caption=Eigenvalues computed with different codes for the initial critical configuration.
 (MCNP results obtained from [!citep](IRPhEP))
 | Code  | $k_eff$  | uncertainty rel. error (pcm)  |
 | :- | :- | :- | :- |
 | MCNP (ENDFB-VI)  | 1.01190 | +/- 21 |